timescale/docs/timescaledb/how-to-guides/tobs/index.md

-# The observability stack for Kubernetes (tobs)
+# The observability stack (tobs) for Kubernetes
-Tobs is a tool that aims to make it as easy as possible to install a full observability stack into a Kubernetes cluster.
+The tobs comamnd line tool helps you install and manage a full observability stack in a Kubernetes cluster.

 *   [Learn about tobs][about-tobs] to understand how it works before you begin using it.